 If you don’t live near a store or you don’t want to go visit one, I would strongly recommend signing up for a professional bike fit.
 There are tons of people who offer this.

 I think the best is from Peloton instructor Matt Wilpers and his Team Wilpers.
-Here is my review of my virtual remote bike fit and how much it helped my pain and discomfort.

 Where you’re feeling the Peloton pain and discomfort

 In this blog post I’m going to outline some of the most common places that people experience pain and discomfort after getting a Peloton.
 This includes: